 If you also have a premium Chase card like the Chase Sapphire Preferred Card, Sapphire Reserve or Ink Business Preferred® Credit Card, you can get extra value out of the points you earn with the Freedom Flex by redeeming for travel through the Ultimate Rewards portal.
 The Sapphire Preferred and Ink Business Preferred both offer a value of 1.25 cents per point when you redeem for travel this way, and the Sapphire Reserve gives you 1.5 cents per point in value.

 Pairing the Freedom Flex with a premium Chase Ultimate Rewards card would also allow you to transfer points to one of Chase’s airline and hotel transfer partners and possibly enjoy even greater point value.

 Finance larger purchases and transfer balances with an intro APR

 The Freedom Flex also features an introductory APR on new purchases and balance transfers, which could be a big help if you have a large expense like a home repair looming or need to consolidate some debt without accruing additional interest.
 For balance transfers, you will have to pay a fee of $5 or 3% of the amount of each transfer (whichever is greater) in the first 60 days.
-Not only can you pay off your balance slowly without racking up interest charges, but you’ll also earn at least 1% back on your purchases – even more if they line up with one of the card’s rotating 5% cash back categories.
+Not only can you pay off your balance slowly without racking up interest charges, but you’ll also earn at least 1% back on your new purchases – even more if they line up with one of the card’s rotating 5% cash back categories.

-The terms are pretty straightforward: You get a 0% intro APR on purchases for your first 15 billing cycles as a card member, after which you’ll be subject to the card’s standard variable APR of between 14.99% and 24.74%, based on your credit score.
+The terms are pretty straightforward: You get a 0% intro APR on purchases and balance transfers for your first 15 months as a card member, after which you’ll be subject to the card’s standard variable APR of between 15.74% and 24.49%, based on your credit score.